St Peter’s Academy follows the National Curriculum

 We raise the profile of reading, maths, sports and outdoor learning by having special weeks which involve drama, visitors, exciting activities and special events.

 We develop pupils’ skills systematically by using a progression of skills from Year 1 to 6.
 We plan pupil’s knowledge and word acquisition carefully, teaching vocabulary using the Word Aware approach.

 Spiritual, moral, social and cultural aspects of the curriculum are taught within topics, RE and PSHE.
-The school celebrates diversity through music, drama, story and discovering traditions from different faiths.
-The children are taught a clear moral code through RE, circle time and PSHE and have the opportunity to mentor younger children and to become young sports officials.
-Social education is taught through PSHE and through the school council, children’s Parliament, links to the local council and Eco group.
-The children discover the culture of our local area, Great Britain and the world through story, dance, drama and history.
-The local Chippenham Museum are frequent visitors helping to bring History alive.
+The school celebrates diversity through music, story and discovering traditions from different faiths.
+The children are taught a clear moral code through RE and values teaching and older pupils have the opportunity to mentor younger children through our buddy scheme.
+The children learn about British values and discover the culture of our local area, Great Britain and the world.

 At St Peter’s Academy we value spiritual education and help the children to develop spiritually through RE activities, drama, music, story and reflection.
 Each class has a reflection corner where children can be quiet or share their thoughts.

 Further curriculum information is available using the class links below:

 You can find out more information about the curriculum from your child's class teacher.